baoduy/sm-react-iis/README.md

 The configuration to host React app on IIS.

 The `Web.config` file is for IIS hosting purpose.
-When build the application this file will be copied to dist folder automatically and make the package ready for IIS.
+After build the SAP application to the **dist** folder you can host them as a statis file in IIS by using this config file.
+This required the [url-rewrite](https://www.iis.net/downloads/microsoft/url-rewrite) to be installed on IIS server.

 However if you are not hosting this app in IIS just simply delete this file.or leave if there.
 There is no impact to the application.